Marcel-Jan/dp203cheatsheet/dp203cheatsheet.md

 And then there's indexing.
 Staging tables benefit from heap tables.
 A heap is a table without a clustered index.
 For the rest clustered column index is usually a good choice.

+Will it improve load times?
+compressing: Yes
+columnstore: No

 # Storage temperatures